city-mobil/gobuns/kafka/README.md

 #### What is the best QueueBufferingTimeout option?

-Когда выбирается значение опции, нужно исходить из следующих правил:

 When you're trying to choose option value, you have to consider these conditions:

 For asynchronous producer: **Increase of this option value leads to increased RAM(RSS) usage, decrease leads to increased CPU usage**

-For synchronous producer: **Увеличение значение ведёт к увеличению RTT(Round-Trip-Time), уменьшение -- к увеличению использования CPU**
+For synchronous producer: **Increasing option value leads to increased RTT(Round-Trip-Time), reducing -- to increased CPU usage**

 It happens due to these reasons: